What is heart

 Heart disease is one of the leading health risks facing men today.
 According to the American Heart Association (AHA), more than one in three adult men has heart disease.
-Heart disease is an umbrella term that includes heart failure, coronary artery disease, arrhythmias, angina, and other heart-related infections, irregularities, and birth defects.
+Heart disease is an umbrella term that includes:

-Although it may seem that something so serious should have warning signs, you may be developing heart disease without knowing it as you go about your daily life.
+Although it may seem that something so serious should have warning signs, it’s possible to develop heart disease without knowing it as you go about your daily life.
 Know the early signs of heart disease — as well as risk factors — so you can get treatment early and prevent more serious health problems.

-Many men are at high risk for developing heart disease.
-The AHA reports that only a quarter of men met federal guidelines for physical activity in 2011.
-In 2015, an estimated 205 million U.S. men were obese.
+Many men are at high risk of developing heart disease.
+The AHA reported in 2013 that only a quarter of men met federal guidelines for physical activity in 2011.
+They also estimated that 72.9 percent of U.S. men age 20 and older are overweight or obese.
 And about 20 percent of men smoke, which can cause the blood vessels to narrow.
 Narrowed blood vessels are a precursor to certain types of heart disease.

 Other risk factors include: